meet-metakeep/React-Native-App/README.md

 This app demonstrates MetaKeep SDK integration in React Native for Solana transactions on Android.
 It initializes MetaKeep, retrieves the SVM wallet, builds a Solana v0 transaction using @solana/web3.js, signs via MetaKeep, and broadcasts to Devnet.

 ## Prerequisites
-- Node 18+
+- Node 22+
-- Java 17
+- Java 21+
-- Android SDK and an Android 14 device or emulator
+- Android SDK 26+ and an Android v14 device or emulator
-- Hermes enabled (default in RN 0.81)

 ## Install
 ```bash